Migrant caravan heading to U.S. border puts Mexico in tough spot with Trump

 Under Mexican law, Central Americans who enter Mexico legally are generally allowed to move freely through the country, even if their goal is to cross illegally into the United States.

-Pueblo Sin Fronteras has helped coordinate migrant caravans for the last several years, though previously they had a maximum of several hundred participants.
+Pueblo Sin Fronteras has helped coordinate migrant caravans for the past several years, although previously they had a maximum of several hundred participants.
 During the journey members of the organization instruct the migrants about their rights.

 “We accompany at least those who want to request asylum,” said Alex Mensing, Pueblo Sin Fronteras’ program director.
 “We help prepare them for the detention process and asylum process before they cross the border, because it’s so difficult for people to have success if they don’t have the information.”